arnavchaturvedi20/house-price-prediction/README.md

-🏠 House Price Prediction Using Machine Learning
+ House Price Prediction Using Machine Learning
 A Machine Learning project that predicts house prices using the California Housing Dataset and Linear Regression.
-This project demonstrates the complete machine learning workflow including data loading, preprocessing, model training, evaluation, and visualization using Python.
+This project demonstrates the complete machine learning workflow including data loading.
 ---
-📌 Project Overview
+Project Overview
 House price prediction is a common regression problem in machine learning.
 In this project, a Linear Regression model is trained to predict